nutritionfactsorg/daily-dozen-localization/Documentation/TechNote_AppProductPage.md

 ## Text Components <a id="text-components-"></a><sup>[▴](#contents)</sup>

-A tsv files with app store information contain 'appstore' in the file name.
+A tsv files with app store information contains `appstore` in the file name.
 The spreadsheet file ['English_US_en_appstore.tsv'](https://github.com/nutritionfactsorg/daily-dozen-localization/blob/master/Languages/English_US/tsv/English_US_en_appstore.tsv) provides the baseline English reference for both the Android and Apple application store.

 The tsv lines where the `key_droid` or `key_apple` values begin with `store.screen.` provide translated text for use in the marketing graphics.

+**Text Style: Plain**

+All text components are plain text _without any style formatting_ such as italics or bold.
+Plain text is used for both Android and Apple product page content.
+Translations will need to use plain text characters, such as quotes, for elements such as book titles as appropriate for that language.

 ## Android: Google Play Graphics <a id="android-google-play-graphics-"></a><sup>[▴](#contents)</sup>